-When Supply and Demand opened its doors in Ottawa just over five years ago, this was the dish that made me fall in love with kale.
+When Supply and Demand opened its doors in Ottawa in 2013, this was the dish that made me fall in love with kale.
 I’d never tasted this now-trendy green as tender as I did when I dove into a heaping bowl of their salad.
 It simply explodes with delicious flavour and textural contrasts.
 Since then, I’ve tried recreating this dish at home with moderate success, but for this version, I leaned heavily on Chef Steve Wall’s recipe included in renowned food writer Anne Desbrisay’s Ottawa Cooks: Signature Recipes from the Finest Chefs of Canada’s Capital Region.
 Not only is this salad one of Supply and Demand’s most popular dishes; they also selected it to be featured on the Transparent Kitchen website and for good reason – it’s as pretty as it is delicious.
 At the restaurant, they use a vacuum sealer to compress small pieces of kale to tenderize them; home cooks will likely find it easier instead to cut the leaves into 1/2 inch (1.25 cm) shreds and massage the dressing into the kale.
-I used to top my salad with whatever hard cheese I had on hand, but since Transparent Kitchen let me know that Supply and Demand uses Manchego, that’s my go-to now.
 I’ve made a few other changes to suit my own personal taste and to create the size of salad I generally like to serve.
 Feel free to use this as a starting point and make your own variation!

 For caper vinaigrette: